-the mid-thickness of the weld in the deposited metal test assemblies made following the multi-run procedure; the mid-thickness of the 2nd run metal in the two-run butt welded assemblies.
+the mid-thickness of the weld in the deposited metal test assemblies made following the multi-run procedure;

+the mid-thickness of the 2nd run metal in the two-run butt welded assemblies.

-Upon agreement with the Register, in certain cases the use of the fivefold longitudinal cylindrical test specimens of other diameters (more or less than 10 mm) is allowed according to 2.2.2.3, Part XIII "Materials".
+The use of the fivefold longitudinal cylindrical test specimens of other diameters (more or less than 10 mm) is allowed according to 2.2.2.3, Part XIII "Materials".

-The specimens may be heated to a temperature not exceeding 250 $^{\circ}$ C for 16 h for hydrogen removal prior to testing.
+The specimens may be heated to a temperature not exceeding 250 °C for 16 h for hydrogen removal prior to testing.

 The yield stress, tensile strength and elongation shall be determined for each specimen, entered in a test report and shall meet the requirements established for specific grade of the welding consumable.
-The value of reduction in area shall also be determined and reported for information:
+The value of reduction in area shall also be determined and reported for information;